Meiyan-Zheng/meiyanblog/_posts/2023-4-26-ptp-troubleshooting.md

 phc2sys[739493.977]: [ptp4l.0.config] CLOCK_REALTIME phc offset         4 s2 freq  -23571 delay    510
 ```

 `offset`: The time differences between NIC clock and system clock.
 A low level (usually < 100 nanoseconds) means the signal quality is good.
 Note that, right after the PTP daemon is started, there may be a big offset, which should be corrected after some minutes.

-\
-`delay`: \
-`freq`: \
+#### tsc2phc daemon logs
 ```
 $ oc logs -n openshift-ptp -c linuxptp-daemon-container linuxptp-daemon-2gkhd | grep ts2phc
 ...